Main

 • -- - pre or post decrement of local variables: --i, i--

-When assigning a property with several components (such as the x,y and z of Scale or Rotation) to the same value a shorter syntax is allowed.The following assigment:
+When assigning a property with several components (such as the x,y and z of Scale or Rotation) to the same value a shorter syntax is allowed.The following assignment:

 CurrentModel.Scale=1;